GoogleCloudPlatform/professional-services/README.md

 * [Dialogflow Entities Creation and Update](examples/dialogflow-entities-example) - Creation and update of entities for Dialogflow in Python.
 * [DLP API Examples](examples/dlp) - Examples of the DLP API usage.
 * [GCE Access to Google AdminSDK ](examples/gce-to-adminsdk) - Example to help manage access to Google's AdminSDK using GCE's service account identity
+* [GCS Lock](examples/gcs-lock) - A locking mechanism for globaly consistent processes using the GCS client library for Java.
 * [Home Appliance Status Monitoring from Smart Power Readings](examples/e2e-home-appliance-status-monitoring) - An end-to-end demo system featuring a suite of Google Cloud Platform products such as IoT Core, ML Engine, BigQuery, etc.
 * [IAP User Profile](examples/iap-user-profile) - An example to retrieve user profile from an IAP-enabled GAE application.
 * [IoT Nirvana](examples/iot-nirvana) - An end-to-end Internet of Things architecture running on Google Cloud Platform.